Carnism: Meat paradox

 Jeff Mannes writes that carnism is rooted in a paradox between most people's values and actions: they oppose harming animals, and yet eat them.
 He argues that this conflict leads to cognitive dissonance, which people attempt to attenuate through psychic numbing.
-The apparent conflict between caring about animals and embracing diets which require them to be harmed has been termed the "meat paradox".
+The apparent conflict between caring about animals and embracing non-vegetarian diets has been termed the "meat paradox".

 There is experimental evidence supporting the idea that the meat paradox induces cognitive dissonance in Westerners.
 Westerners are more willing to eat animals which they regard as having lesser mental capacities and moral standing, and conversely, to attribute lesser mental faculties and moral standing to animals which are eaten.
 Furthermore, the relationship is causative: the categorization of animals as food or not affects people's perception of their mental characteristics, and the act of eating meat itself causes people to attribute diminished mental capacity to animals.
 For example, in one study people rated an unfamiliar exotic animal as less intelligent if they were told native people hunted it, and in another they regarded cows as less intelligent after eating beef jerky.

-Avoiding consideration of the provenance of animal products is another strategy.
+Avoiding consideration of the provenance of meat is another strategy.
 Joy argues that this is why meat is rarely served with the animal's head or other intact body parts.